 My mom gave birth to me.

-They are both correct sentences, but if we read or say them out loud in a row, they sound strange or awkward.
-They need a relative adverb:
+They are both correct sentences, but if we want to join them to form a single sentence, we need a relative adverb:

 This is the hospital

 How Do We Spot Them in a Sentence?

 To spot a relative adverb in a sentence, all you need to do is to find the relative clause.
 The relative adverb always introduces the relative clause.
 Pay attention to the example:

 I remember the day